 You have a 30% chance of winning $150, and a 70% chance of losing $15

 You have a 95% chance of winning $40, and a 5% chance of losing $10

-Now, let’s say you own that bet - what would be the lowest you would be willing to sell it for?
+Now, let’s say you own that bet: What would be the lowest you would be willing to sell it for?
 Compare that value to the lowest you would be willing to sell the first bet for.
-You will find that the first bet is of higher value to you now.
+It’s highly likely that you will find that the first bet is of higher value to you now.